mvgeorgescu/git_tutorial/_posts/2014-1-1-2-vcs-systems.md

 ---
 layout: slide
-title: Heads Up
----

-# Introduction to Version Control Systems (VCS)
+title: Introduction to Version Control Systems (VCS)
 ---

 ## What is Version Control?